Firebase

 Deploy your Nuxt Application to Firebase infrastructure.

-Firebase Functions
+Firebase Functions (deprecated)

-To use the more recent and recommended generation of firebase functions, set the firebase.gen option to 2:
+To use the more recent and recommended generation of Firebase functions, set the firebase.gen option to 2:

 nuxt.config.ts